alexnardini/FLAM3_for_SideFX_Houdini/README.md

 **Highly inspired by Apophysis software and its workflow design.**

-Many Apophysis fractal flames are available for download on the web, and you can load them inside FLAM3H™.
+Many Apophysis fractal Flames are available for download on the web, and you can load them inside FLAM3H™.
-Or you can use Apophysis or Fractorium to author your flames first and load them back into FLAM3H™.
-But also the other way around, create your flames in Houdini and render them inside other applications.
+Or you can use Apophysis or Fractorium to author your Flames first and load them back into FLAM3H™.
+But also the other way around, create your Flames in Houdini and render them inside other applications.
 You've got choices.

 **Download Apophysis 7x here**: [**Apophysis 7x download**](https://sourceforge.net/projects/apophysis7x/)